Getting your home studio setup right isn’t easy.

 This can result in a buildup of standing waves.
 In turn, this causes some low end frequencies to appear a lot louder than they are.

-For example, if each speaker is 12″ from the rear wall AND 12″ form the side wall, they should be moved.
+For example, if each speaker is 12″ from the rear wall AND 12″ from the side wall, they should be moved.

 This ONLY applies if you have a larger room.